swiyu-admin-ch/github-actions-workflows/README.md

 # github-actions-workflows

-This repo features various [**reusable**](https://docs.github.com/en/actions/how-tos/reuse-automations/reuse-workflows) (i.t. to be called by another workflow) GitHub Actions workflows intended to be used by other code (Rust/Java) repos in this GitHub organization.
+This repo features various [**reusable**](https://docs.github.com/en/actions/how-tos/reuse-automations/reuse-workflows) (i.e. to be called by another workflow) GitHub Actions workflows intended to be used by other code (Rust/Java) repos in this GitHub organization.

 The following [workflow_call](https://docs.github.com/en/actions/reference/workflows-and-actions/events-that-trigger-workflows#workflow_call) workflows are available out-of-the-box: